 Noisy Brewing Co. is a little Dunedin brewery which opened in 2018, supplying various bars around the city.
 You can also join the aficionados and buy Noisy brews direct from the cellar door.

-Currently working on a stylish new taproom, this team is taking a break from brewing, but they’ll be back on deck before you know it in their new Bond Street laneway premises.
+Hunt out No Name Alley and visit Steamer Basin's stylish new taproom, just off Bond Street.
 Steamer Basin brews using low-tech, traditional methods to make well-balanced beer that is enjoyable to share and celebrates our place.
-As well as their year-round beers, Steamer Basin produce small batch seasonal beers using fresh ingredients – lighter in summer (Rhubarb Saison anyone?) and darker in winter.
+As well as their year-round beers, Steamer Basin produce small batch seasonal beers using fresh ingredients matched with delicious woodfired pizza.

 Bars, Pubs and Clubs